yeasy/docker_practice/install/ubuntu.md

 ### Add docker user group

 Command `docker` uses [Unix socket](https://en.wikipedia.org/wiki/Unix_domain_socket) to communicate with Docker engine default.
-Only users of `root` and `docker` groups can communicate Unix socket of Docker engine.`root` user is not directly used on Linux systems in general for security.
+Only users of `root` and `docker` groups can communicate with Unix socket of Docker engine.`root` user is not directly used on Linux systems in general for security.
 Therefore, it is better to add users who need to use `docker` to the `docker` user group.

 create `docker` group: